mqvallieres/mqvlab_website/content/_index.en.md

 01/2024 Emma and Nassima join the lab for their grad studies
 01/2024 Virginie and Mathieu join the lab for a 4-month COOP internship
 11/2023 MAJIQlopedia is published in *Nucleic Acids Research*
-11/2023 We are awarded the Early career researchers award in genomics – human health by Génome Québec
+11/2023 The lab is awarded the Early Career Researchers Award in Genomics – Human Health by Génome Québec
 09/2023 MQV lab officially opens at Université de Sherbrooke

 <!--